LED bulbs use 75% less energy than incandescent bulbs — DOE

 The "Payback Period" for a fully electrified home has dropped from 12 years (in 2020) to roughly 6-7 years in 2026.
 This is driven by:

-1. Federal Incentives: Continued 30% tax credits and per-unit rebates for heat pumps and insulation.
+1. Federal Incentives: current state, utility, and applicable federal incentives and per-unit rebates for heat pumps and insulation.

 2. Home Value Premium: Appraisals are now reflecting "Energy Performance Assets."
 Homes with integrated solar/storage systems are selling for an 8% premium compared to non-electrified peers.